Saint Ignatius College Geelong

 Click on the link below to find your booklist online on the Campion site

-The 4 character code for Saint Ignatius College will be advised when online ordering is available.
+The 4 character code for Saint Ignatius College is NVFQ.

 Collecting Booklist Items - January 2020

-Booklist items will be collected at the College on TBA.
+Booklist items will be available for collection at the College on Thursday January 23rd 2020.

 Suggested times of collection are as follows